 (j) To facilitate and encourage learning experiences in Literacy across the school which provide learners with the opportunity to achieve their potential and to contribute to raising standards of attainment.

-Both Assistant Head Teachers are pivotal to the development of literacy, phonics and early reading and it is crucial that they are given the time in their timetables to achieve the given roles.
+Both roles are pivotal to the development of literacy, phonics and early reading and it is crucial that they are given the time in their timetables to achieve the given roles.
 It is vital that they work together and sing from the same hymn sheet.
 Both roles are an important part of our school Senior Leadership Team and have impact across the school.